Rabies in animals: Wolves

 Under normal circumstances, wild wolves are generally timid around humans, though there are several reported circumstances in which wolves have been recorded to act aggressively toward humans.
 The majority of fatal wolf attacks have historically involved rabies, which was first recorded in wolves in the 13th century.
 The earliest recorded case of an actual rabid wolf attack comes from Germany in 1557.
 Though wolves are not reservoirs for the disease, they can catch it from other species.
 Wolves develop an exceptionally severe aggressive state when infected and can bite numerous people in a single attack.
 Before a vaccine was developed, bites were almost always fatal.
 Today, wolf bites can be treated, but the severity of rabid wolf attacks can sometimes result in outright death, or a bite near the head will make the disease act too fast for the treatment to take effect.

 Rabid attacks tend to cluster in winter and spring.
 With the reduction of rabies in Europe and North America, few rabid wolf attacks have been recorded, though some still occur annually in the Middle East.
-Rabid attacks can be distinguished from predatory attacks by the fact that rabid wolves limit themselves to biting their victims rather than consuming them.
-Plus, the timespan of predatory attacks can sometimes last for months or years, as opposed to rabid attacks which end usually after a fortnight.
-Victims of rabid wolves are usually attacked around the head and neck in a sustained manner.
+Rabid attacks share characteristics which can be used to differentiate them from predatory attacks: rabid wolves limit themselves to biting their victims rather than consuming them; victims of rabid wolves are usually attacked around the head and neck in a sustained manner; the timespan of predatory attacks can sometimes last for months or years, whereas rabid attacks usually end within a fortnight.

+Asian elephants

+One of the largest land mammals on the continent of Asia, these elephants typically live in India, Indonesia, Nepal, and Cambodia: countries that have ongoing rabies epidemics.
+About 1.4% of these elephants die from rabies, most of these cases come from bites/attacks from wild dogs.
+When left untreated, the mammal can suffer from paralytic, or dumb, rabies and their limbs slowly begin to paralyze.
+With that, hunger decreases, bowel movements begin to cease, and the elephant's behavior can begin to change.
+After five days, the animal dies.
+When treated, elephants receive the 'equine tetanus toxoid' annually.
+These vaccinated elephants can develop a humoral immune response and combat the deadly symptoms of the rabies virus.